December 8, 2022

 However, after a while (maybe a minute or two), the real-time reports started to display me in the reports correctly, and the count in the Users in the last 30 minutes widget increased by one.

 Also, in other cases, I had to way maybe 15 minutes before I started to see some data coming in.
 It looks like these hiccups happened on newly created properties.
-If I tried to use a property that was at least 1 day old, none of the aforementioned issues occurred.
+If I tried to use a property that was at least one day old, none of the aforementioned issues occurred.

 All good?
 Publish